 Grants of £750 will be available, to be spent on anything that enables music creators to continue to create exceptional new music.

 UK-based Black music creators who have already started their careers and are now experiencing a significant impact on their income may apply.
 Where a band is formed of Black and non-Black members, the funder will only accept applications from Black band members.

 The deadline for applications is 10 August 2020.

 More information about this funding opportunity and the application process is available on the GRANTfinder funding information platform.
-GRANTfinder provides up-to-the minute content, insight and analysis on funding news.
+GRANTfinder provides up-to-the minute content, insight and analysis on funding news and policy.
 To find out more about how GRANTfinder can keep you in the know, and subscription fees, contact us today.